Monday night meditation calendar for 2026.

 Sesshin is an ancient Zen tradition; it’s a special environment built to help you discover your own awakening.
 Often in your daily life, the light of your attention goes out from you into the world; during sesshin you turn the light back inward into your own heart/mind.

-We practice in a relaxed traditional form of sesshin, with lots of dharma talks and opportunity for meeting individually with the teachers.
-Our silent retreat is held at St. Dorothy’s Rest in Camp Meeker, with stunning views of the redwoods and rolling hills and featuring exquisitely made hearty vegetarian meals.
+We practice in a relaxed traditional form of sesshin, with lots of dharma talks and opportunities for meeting individually with a teacher.
+Our silent retreat is held at St. Dorothy’s Rest in Camp Meeker in the historic Lydia House, with stunning views of the redwoods and rolling hills and featuring exquisitely made hearty vegetarian meals.

 We wholeheartedly invite you to join us for this precious week.